 Facing a DWI charge in Conroe, TX is frightening, as a conviction might keep you from getting a job, buying a house, or being with your family.
 Don’t fight this legal battle alone.
 Our Conroe DWI lawyer, attorney Jay Blass Cohen, can defend you in court to protect your future and well-being.

 Our DWI Lawyer in Conroe, TX Will Fight to Win Your Case

 As your legal representative, Jay and the rest of our team will work hard to get you the best possible outcome.
-Our Conroe criminal defense attorney will make this happen by:
+Our Conroe criminal defense lawyer will make this happen by:

 - Hearing your side of the story: After we listen to your side of the story, Jay can determine your legal options and start building your defense.

 - Negotiating: We always search for a legal reason to have your charges dismissed.
 We might be able to argue for a reduction in the charges against you depending on your situation.
 In either case, we will fight for a win and a second chance at a better future.

 - Taking your case to trial: We are always ready for a jury trial when it might get you the best outcome possible.
 We will cross-examine witnesses, possibly present evidence in your favor, and shut down the prosecutor.

 We understand that the legal system is often confusing, especially if this is your first time with a DWI charge.
 Jay or another member of the team will be available if you have any questions or concerns about your case.
 After all, we are here to work for you.